 Artificial Intelligence In Art Authentication

-In addition to the current methods like chemical analysis and carbon dating, artificial intelligence has become a helpful tool to examine original artwork and analyzing its authenticity.
+In addition to the current methods like chemical analysis and carbon dating, artificial intelligence has become a helpful tool to examine original artwork and analyze its authenticity.

 Algorithms “learn” technical and stylistic patterns when comparing many of an artist’s works.